1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: Evaluation

 \subsubsection{Dataset}

-To simulate real-world programming issues, we sort the SO questions from empirical study in the descending order by view count, and select top-16 questions, as listed in the table~\ref{tab:soquestions}.
-They had been viewed in total 13,238k times and received 13,191 votes (as of 20th August 2021), which indicates that developers frequently encounter similar problems.
+To simulate real-world programming issues, we select the top 30\% of questions (sorted by the descending order of view counts) from each question topic defined in the empirical study.
+All 30 selected questions are listed in Table~\ref{tab:soquestions}.
+They had been viewed in total 25,788k times and received 22,308 votes (as of 20th August 2021), which indicates that developers frequently encounter similar problems.
 For each question, we collect the question title and description and the accepted answer.
-The descriptions of the last five questions (Q12-Q16) contain code snippets with problems.
+The descriptions of the last thirteen questions (Q18-Q30) contain problematic code snippets.